singh2010nidhi/Heart-Failure-Prediction-using-MSAzure/README.md

 ## Automated ML
 *TODO*: Give an overview of the `automl` settings and configuration you used for this experiment
+### Automated Machine Learning (AutoML)

+* Automated machine learning is the process of automating the time consuming, iterative tasks of machine learning model development.
+* It allows us to build ML models with high scale, efficiency, and productivity all while sustaining model quality.

+###

 ### Results
 *TODO*: What are the results you got with your automated ML model?
 What were the parameters of the model?
 How could you have improved it?